 Plan Healthier Meals and Snacks

 Two big things I’ve noticed these last several weeks since I’ve started the combination of running and doing fitness classes — I’m hungry and so tired!
 Not only has my appetite increased throughout the day, but after a workout, I’m beat.
 I normally workout in the evening, and by the time I shower, eat dinner, and sit down on the couch with AJ and Anzu, it’s lights out for this girl.
 After sharing my misery with a friend, they suggested I review my diet to make sure I’m getting the proper nutrients now that I’ve increased my workouts.
 And she’s so right!
-I hadn’t even considered how I should be changing my diet.
-Add that to my to-do list!
+I hadn’t even considered how I should be changing my diet and taking green malay Kratom.

 The biggest win for me during week one?